Our Curriculum

 The school offers a bespoke curriculum, designed carefully with our children in mind and also with our vision of what education should be.
 In creating and developing our offer, we considered:

-- Cultural bias- maximising opportunities for raising cultural self-esteem both in the subject planning and also in the wider environment, e.g, class names, images, assemblies, Planning actively promotes BAME role models and challenges European bias where possible.
-British values are woven through pastoral care and SMSC as well as the academic curriculum
+- Cultural bias- maximising opportunities for raising cultural self-esteem both in the subject planning and also in the wider environment, e.g. class names, images used, assembly themes, planning actively promotes BAME role models and challenges European bias where possible.

-- Strong well-being offer to support children to ‘feel well’ and to develop their social and emotional literacy using a simple whole school approach - Zones of Regulation
+- Strong well-being offer to support children to ‘feel well’ and to develop their social and emotional literacy using a simple whole school approach - Zones of Regulation.

 Here’s what the pupils say…